F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 ```cpp
 std::variant<int, double> v;
 ```
 The `std::variant` can store any of the types specified in the template parameters.
+The only requirement is that the types are default constructible.
+Also, incompatible types cannot be stored in `std::variant`, as we cannot use them as template arguments.
+However, we can use pointers or references to incompatible types instead.

 The **type** of the stored value can be obtained using: